 We may also automatically collect information about the website you came from or are moving to, the pages you visit on our website, IP address data, the type of browser used and the time of site access.
 This information will be aggregated and not used to identify you directly.
 By providing us with your data, you warrant to us that you are over 13 years of age.

-We have appointed a nominated Officer who is responsible for all privacy related matters.
+We are registered with the Information Commissioner's Office, registration number ZA809755 and have appointed a nominated Officer who is responsible for all privacy related matters.

 If you have any questions, please contact: firstname.lastname@example.org